 History & Archives

-Beginning in the 1850s, the story of the Episcopal Church in Los Angeles and greater Southern California is enlivened by people and places of faith and action.
-For example, L.A.’s Church of the Epiphany played a key role in advocacy with Chicano movement, regularly hosting civil rights leaders Cesar Chavez and Dolores Huerta in early years of their activism, as recently highlighted by KCET television.
+Church of the Epiphany in Lincoln Heights played a key role in advocacy with the Chicano movement, regularly hosting civil rights leaders Cesar Chavez and Dolores Huerta in early years of their activism, as recently highlighted by KCET television.

 More historical highlights